macformula/racecar/firmware/projects/DemoProject/README.md

 This project serves as a starting point for any new firmware project.
 It has all of the code and build system infrastructure ready and can be used to test your development environment.

+To start a new firmware project, make a copy of the DemoProject folder within the same `projects/` folder, then rename the folder appropriately.

 ## Program Description

 DemoProject is a simple program which polls a boolean input and sets a boolean output to match the input state.